 Mount Hood National Forest is home to the highest mountain summit in the state.
 The potentially active volcanic mountain stands at a towering height of around 11,240 ft and offers an amazing backdrop to a one-million-acre surrounding forest.

 The forest also features a historic lodge that provides accommodation around the skiing area.
-Additionally, there are several skiing resorts as well as a cultural center and a museum where you can learn more about the forest and the mountain.
+Additionally, there are several skiing resorts as well as a cultural centre and a museum where you can learn more about the forest and the mountain.

 82. Kanab, Utah